 A. Mediator Testimony.
 Pursuant to Family Code section 3177, mediation proceedings under Family Code section 3160 et seq., such as those provided in Confidential Tier I Mediation here at the Superior Court of California, County of Fresno, must be held in private and are confidential and all communications, verbal and written, from the parties to the mediator are deemed to be "official information" within the meaning of Evidence Code section 1040.
 Due to the confidential nature of the Tier I mediation process the mediator must assert that all information that was obtained, verbal and written, as part of the mediation process is privileged information and therefore the mediator cannot testify about this information.
-The official information privilege belongs to the Court, not the parties, therefore the mediator cannot testify about this information.
-If called to testify regarding a confidential mediation session, the mediator will assert the official information privilege on behalf of the Court.
+The official information privilege belongs to the Court, not the parties, therefore the mediator cannot testify about this information session, the mediator will assert the official information privilege on behalf of the Court.